mph-/lcapy/doc/circuits.rst

 signal analysis).
 Linearity also rules out capacitors where the capacitance varies with voltage and inductors with hysteresis.

-Superposition_ allows a circuit to be analysed by considering the effect of each independent current and voltage source in isolation and summing the results.

 Networks and netlists